Xayw3/lp-travelline/README.md

 Create responsive

 # Task 2
-Input validation : min lenght = 3,  max lenght = 20,  required @ symbol,  finish with ".lv"  If the condition is not met subscribe button disabled
+Input validation : min length = 3,  max length = 20,  required @ symbol,  finish with ".lv"  If the condition is not met subscribe button disabled